Teofilo Camomot: Cause for beatification and canonization

 Camomot was neither an eloquent preacher nor a convincing speaker, but was noted for spending hours in the confessional, waking up very early for Lauds and meditation, and works of mercy.
 He is reported to have pawned his pectoral cross to help give to the poor.

 Cebu archbishop emeritus Ricardo Jamin Vidal said there were several reports of Camomot's bilocation as people would see him in two places at the same time.
-Vidal signed an affidavit in relation to a eyewitness account on this phenomenon, where Camomot was drowsing beside him at a meeting of the College of Consultors.
+Vidal signed an affidavit in relation to an eyewitness account on this phenomenon, where Camomot was drowsing beside him at a meeting of the College of Consultors.
 “I have already authenticated his presence at a meeting.
 But a woman said at that time he was in a mountain barangay (in Carcar) giving the last sacrament to a dying person,” he said.
 “He (Camomot) was at my left, and Archbishop (Manuel) Salvador—discussing about the pastoral (thrust) of the diocese—at my right.
 I said ‘Monsignor, we are voting, and you have to vote’,” he added.

 The Daughters of Saint Teresa formally petitioned for the opening of a cause for beatification and canonization.
-On 15 October 2010, Cardinal Vidal announced that the Holy See had opening Camomot’s cause.
+On 15 October 2010, Cardinal Vidal announced that the Holy See had opening Camomot's cause.

 On May 21, 2022 Pope Francis, after the appropriate procedures had been carried out, elevated Camomot to the status of Venerable.
 After further procedures and verified miracles, he may be canonized as a Saint.

 During an audience with Cardinal Marcello Semeraro, Pope Francis promulgated several decrees, including one outlining the heroic virtue of Camomot.